NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/docs/dataset_manager_jupyterlab_k8s.md

 - A **custom container image** with `netapp-dataops-traditional` pre-installed
 - A **Kubernetes Secret** for toolkit configuration and ONTAP credentials (no interactive `netapp_dataops_cli.py config`)
+- A **ConfigMap** for the ONTAP management LIF TLS certificate (rotated without rebuilding the image)
 - A **Deployment manifest** that mounts the Dataset Manager root volume and starts JupyterLab
 - **Memory-backed keyring + env-var injection** so ONTAP credentials are not written to persistent disk (`ONTAP_USERNAME` and `ONTAP_PASSWORD` are temporary and unset after the keyring is populated)